How Governance Compiles

 |---|---|

-The difference: MUST/NEVER language, literal code tokens Claude can type directly, and "No exceptions." reinforcement.
+The difference: MUST/NEVER language, literal code tokens the model can type directly, and "No exceptions." reinforcement.
 The compile pipeline produces this format automatically from your human-readable source documents.

 Use /edikt:gov:score to verify your governance follows these patterns.